Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v16-1.md

 In the old version, if the focus was in one container (such as a docked tool window) and then the close X button on a document tab was clicked, the tab would be closed and the next document tab in that tabbed MDI container would become active.
 In vNext in this same scenario, focus remains in the original container (docked tool window) instead of activating the next tabbed document.

-This means that the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowActivated](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowActivated) event won't fire for the next tabbed document.
+This means that the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowActivated](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowActivated) event won't be raised for the next tabbed document.
 If you relied on this event to know when a new document became the primary document, switch over to using the new [PrimaryDocumentChanged](xref:@ActiproUIRoot.Controls.Docking.DockSite.PrimaryDocumentChanged) event instead, which is described inthe previous section.
 The new [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[PrimaryDocument](xref:@ActiproUIRoot.Controls.Docking.DockSite.PrimaryDocument) returns the open document that is currently active, or was last active in the case where a non-document is currently active.

 ### Renamed Rafting to Floating